Workshops and Groups for Winter 2018

 A four-hour group meeting Tuesdays from 4:00 - 5:00 on May 1, 8, 15, and 22 in the Counseling Services group room.
 Pre-screening is required; call 395-8331 to set one up.

 The Counseling Center will be offering a group designed to help increase your confidence in social situations.
 Group members will work on building skills through relevant and practical activities, gain peer support, and opportunities to practice new skills to increase confidence.
 Pre-screening required.

-Mindfully Resilient and the Social Confidence Group require a screening appointment with a counselor before attending.
+Mindfully Resilient, Cognitive-Behavioral Therapy for Insomnia, and the Social Confidence Group require a screening appointment with a counselor before attending.
 Call the Counseling Center at (626) 395-8331 and ask to set up a screening appointment for the group you wish to attend.